-After the evidence session the Committee wrote to the banks number of your branch buildings that are currently empty, have been sold and still leased pending return to the building owner.
+After the evidence session, the Committee wrote to the banks to ask about the number of your branch buildings that are currently empty, have been sold and still leased pending return to the building owner.

 The Committee published its report on 3 July 2018.